michelmbem/AddyScript/docs/col-obj.md

 #### Map API

-The following tables summarize all the operators, properties and methods provided by the AddyScript map API.
+The following tables summarize all the operators, properties, and methods provided by the AddyScript map API.

 The map class supports the following operators: